 "Chains of Command" is honestly one of those episodes where the enduring popularity honestly confuses me.
 (Part 1 of this two-parter first aired in Star Trek: The Next Generation's syndication run on this day back in 1992.)
 Don't get me wrong: I think it features some powerhouse performances by Patrick Stewart, David Warner, and Ronny Cox; but, otherwise, I just never saw it as a highwater mark in all of Trekdom that most Trek fans do.

-On this day in 1993, Lois & Clark: The New Adventures Of Superman aired "Honeymoon in Metropolis."
-This served as the eleventh episode of the program's first season, and here's the plot summary from IMDB.com:
+On this day in 1993 (in the U.S.), Lois & Clark: The New Adventures Of Superman aired "Honeymoon in Metropolis."
+Officially, this served as the eleventh episode of the program's first season, and here's the plot summary from IMDB.com:

 "Lois Lane takes a vacation and happens to spy a congressman possibly making a dirty deal involving a top secret government project.
 Back at the Daily Planet, Perry White decides to send his two best reporters to keep spying.
 The catch, however, is that Lois and Clark has to pretend to be a newly married couple during their stay at the luxurious hotel.
 While on the story, they experience what it is like to live with someone else."